Heisen-blue/drucker/pages/features.md

 # prompt: enter the name of the backup to restore
 ```

-!!! note ""
+{:.alert .alert-info}
-    - You can type `l` to list all the available backups.
+You can type `l` to list all the available backups.
-    - When the backup is restored, you'll be invited to sanitize the database (recommanded).
+When the backup is restored, you'll be invited to sanitize the database (recommended).

 ## SQL Sanitize